Application Due Date: March 14, 2014

 The goal of the Interdisciplinary Grant is to provide an opportunity to facilitate the formation of collaborations among faculty with different areas of expertise.
 It is the duty of the researchers to illustrate and justify the interdisciplinary nature of the research project.
 Each group should have a designated leader, and the OR&G prefers that the collaboration include faculty members from at least two colleges.
 However, each group may consist of members from at least two departments/disciplines within a single college.
 Inter-institutional interactions are allowable, although the PI must be a UCO faculty member.

-Collaborative groups who have received an Interdisciplinary Grant 3 consecutive years and have not applied for external funding (private, state, or federal) are ineligible to apply for a 4th year.
+Collaborative groups who have received a grant through the OR&G for 3 consecutive years and have not applied for external funding (private, state, or federal) are ineligible to apply for a 4th year.

 Research assistants receive ¾-time, ½-time and ¼-time assistantships or work 15 hours, 10 hours or 5 hours per week, respectively.
 Assistants are only allowed to work on campus a maximum of 20 hours per week in assistantship positions (RA and/or TA).
 Faculty are encouraged to split their RA awards into ½-time or ¼-time RAs to increase the number of students engaged in the research project.